ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 **NB:** when errors are approximately equal, this simplifies to the familiar $$\sigma_{\bar{F}} \approx \frac{\sigma_F}{\sqrt{N}}$$

+Any bins with less than 3 data points were then removed using a filter.

 ### 6. Statistical Analysis
 **Reduced Chi-Squared and p Test**